Northern Illinois Lung Cancer Screening Project

 If you, or someone you know, falls into one of these categories, talk to your primary care physician and ask them about an LDCT screening.
 Most insurance companies and Medicare will cover the cost of LDCT lung cancer screenings without a co-pay.

-Neelu Puri, PhD, is an associate professor in the Department of Biomedical Sciences, whose research has focused on biomarkers for treatment and detection of lung cancer.
-She conducts research with students in the UICOMR Master of Science in Medical Biotechnology Program and medical students.
+Neelu Puri, PhD, is an associate professor in the Department of Biomedical Sciences, whose research focuses on biomarkers for the treatment and detection of lung cancer.
+She conducts research with students in the UICOMR Master of Science in Medical Biotechnology Program and with medical students.